matbarofex/rRofex/cran-comments.md

 * Ubuntu 16.04 (on travis-ci), R version 4.0.0

 ## R CMD check results
-There are no ERRORs or WARNINGs
+There are no ERRORs, WARNINGs or NOTEs

-The is one NOTE:

-* checking R code for possible problems ...
-NOTE Undefined global functions or variables: ...

-  Those are names from requests made to an API inside the function, not parameters for the end user.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Corrected the NOTE that stated 'Undefined global functions or variables'.